 Magnetic measurement solutions are available for absolute and incremental measurements.

-Purely incremental systems count the number of steps between two positions, i.e. a certain number of steps between the start of the system and now, and steps can be counted in any direction.
-A stopwatch is an incremental system that indicates how many seconds (steps) have passed since the measurement started.
-For incremental systems, the design is simple.
+Purely incremental systems count the number of steps between two positions – that is, between the start of the system and the current actual position – with steps being counted in both directions.
+The zero point is set at the position where the system is switched on.
+A stopwatch is an example of an incremental system: it shows how many seconds (steps) have passed since the start of the measurement.
+The design of purely incremental systems is comparatively simple.

-Another type of incremental scale has a reference, with a reference position aligned with the zero point of the incremental scale.
-Incremental systems with a reference require a reference run to find the zero position and then count from there.
+Another type of incremental scale features a reference mark, with the reference position defining the zero point of the system.
+Incremental systems with a reference require a homing procedure to locate the zero position, after which counting can begin from there.

 Typically, motion control systems are based on incremental technology.
-They control a relative motion with the input values.
+They control relative movement on the basis of the input values.

-An absolute measuring system is used to generate an absolute signal, such as position.
-Another absolute measurement system is the clock: it indicates a point in time concerning a general reference.
-There are many solutions for absolute measurements.
+In an absolute measurement system, an absolute signal is generated, where the position is always uniquely defined without the need for a homing procedure.
+An everyday example of an absolute measurement system is a clock: it indicates a specific point in time concerning a general reference.
+There are many solutions available for absolute measurements.

 The pseudo-random code is an extension of the binary code for linear applications.
-Instead of using multiple tracks in parallel, the scale has a binary combination that is formed differently in each increment of the scale.
-Typically, the scale is generated with the same number of bits as the number of sensors in the sensing head.
+Instead of using multiple tracks in parallel, the measuring scale carries a binary combination that is different at every increment along the scale.
+Typically, the scale is designed with the same number of bits as the number of sensors in the sensor head.

-This pattern has a higher resolution than the number of sensors in the pseudo-random track because the interpolation of the incremental tracks is multiplied by this factor for the total resolution.
+Various algorithms can be used to generate such a pattern.
+The pseudo-random code determines the coarse position, and then an additional incremental track is used to determine the precise position.
+This pattern provides a higher resolution than the number of sensors in the pseudo-random track, since the interpolation of the incremental tracks is multiplied by this factor to achieve the overall resolution.

-The nonius pattern is analyzed with two parallel sensor elements, each reading one track.
-The phase shift between the two tracks can be used to calculate the absolute position.
+The Nonius pattern is analyzed with two parallel sensor elements, each reading one track.
+The absolute position is calculated from the resulting phase shift between the two tracks, which allows the system to determine the exact position within a single pole period.

 Rotary systems for incremental as well as absolute measurements are used for continuous or discrete positioning and motion control, such as the commutation of an electric motor.
 Angular measurement solutions require specialized rotary encoders and task-specific rotary scales.